debragail/api_doc/source/protocols/vessel-charging/index.html.md

 # Bid

 A bid to provide a charging service.
-Typically sent from a charging station to an electric boat.
+Typically sent from a charger to an electric boat.

 ## Arguments